solidjs/solid-docs/CONTRIBUTING.md

 # Contributing to the Solid Docs

 We welcome contributions of any size and contributors of any skill level.
 As an open source project, we believe in giving back to our contributors.
-We are happy to help with guidance on PRs, technical writing, and turning any feature idea into a reality.
+We are happy to help with guidance on PRs, technical writing, and turning a feature idea into a reality.

 > **Tip for new contributors:**
 > Take a look at [this GitHub guide](https://docs.github.com/en/get-started/quickstart/hello-world) to learn how to use Git and GitHub to contribute to open-source.

 ## Getting Started

-Our `#docs` channel on Discord is our home for general docs discussion.
+Our `#docs` channel on [Discord](https://discord.com/invite/solidjs) is our home for general docs discussion.
 Feel free to introduce yourself there!

+### Using GitHub Issues

-[Submit a new GitHub Issue](https://github.com/solidjs/solid-docs-next/issues/new/choose) to propose a change or addition to the docs.
+- [Submit a new GitHub Issue](https://github.com/solidjs/solid-docs-next/issues/new/choose) to propose a change or addition to the docs.

-Bugs must be reported as Issues; it isn't enough to tell us on Discord!
+- Bugs must be reported as Issues; it isn't enough to tell us on Discord!

-GitHub Issues allow us to assign tasks and prioritize them, thanks to our [GitHub project board](https://github.com/solidjs/solid-docs-next/projects/1).
+- GitHub Issues allow us to assign tasks and prioritize them, thanks to our [GitHub project board](https://github.com/solidjs/solid-docs-next/projects/1).
 This is our task management tool.

-Because this project is new, most of our Issues represent new content that must be created.
+- Because this project is new, most of our Issues represent new content that must be created.
 If you're interested in writing new content—or editing content to our standards—be sure to read the [Writing Guide](https://github.com/solidjs/solid-docs-next/blob/main/WRITING.md) before contributing.

 ### Do you need to know Solid to contribute?